HOW TO COOK A STEAK

 The different methods of cooking steak

 We’ve established what a steak is, taken a look at some of the cuts, and tentatively tackled the ever-controversial topic of doneness.
 Now let’s get into how to actually cook the steak yourself, the differences between the methods, and what is going to work best for your specific situation.
-There are many theories on how to cook steak.
+As we all know, there are a lot more ways than just cooking steaks on the stovetop. here are many theories on how to cook steak.
 Below you’ll find some of our favorite methods.